DiamondLightSource/httomo/docs/source/explanation/yaml.rst

 to use.
 This can be especially helpful for those who are less familiar with programming in general or are new to the specific tools and libraries you are using.

-We have a YAML checker that can help you validate your YAML file, before you use it to run your pipeline, and we highly recommend that you use it.
-The checker will help you to identify any errors in your YAML file.
+We have a `YAML checker <https://diamondlightsource.github.io/httomo/utilities/yaml_checker.html>`_ that can help you validate your YAML file.
+Before running your pipeline, we highly recommend that you validate your YAML file using this utility.
+The checker will help you to identify errors in your YAML file.